 Short grass verges.
 It may be essential to have short grass verges or strips at the front-edge of the verge.
 Regular mowing to keep the grass short does not necessarily banish wildlife and plants of interest completely.
 However the use of fertilisers, pesticides and herbicides should be reduced to a minimum or stopped.

 To keep flowering plants in short grass, cutting (to 8cm) can take place to April; then avoid cutting until after flowering and seeds have set; then cut to 8-10cm.

+Longer Grass.
 Longer undisturbed grass in verges enables wildlife to shelter and overwinter; it has seeds and invertebrates which support birds and mammals.
-Leaving verges uncut or leaving up to 20% uncut at the back of the verge to allow an area of taller vegetation to persist benefits wildlife.
-Such verges may be mown in rotation every three years or so. to avoid scrub and nettle encroachment,
+Leaving verges uncut or leaving up to 20% uncut at the back of the verge to allow an area of taller vegetation to persist, benefits wildlife.
+Such verges may be mown in rotation every three years or so, to avoid scrub and nettle encroachment,